 One of the foremost authorities on synthetic biology, Jay D. Keasling is Senior Faculty Scientist and Associate Laboratory Director for Biosciences at the Lawrence Berkeley National Laboratory and the Hubbard Howe, Jr. Distinguished Professor of Biochemical Engineering in the Departments of Chemical and Biomolecular Engineering and of Bioengineering at the University of California, Berkeley.
-He is the Director of the Synthetic Biology Engineering Research Center, Chief Executive Officer of the Joint BioEnergy Institute and leads a groundbreaking research program focused on engineering microorganisms to produce biofuels, chemicals, and pharmaceuticals.
+He is the Director of the Synthetic Biology Engineering Research Center and Chief Executive Officer of the Joint BioEnergy Institute and leads a groundbreaking research program focused on engineering microorganisms to produce biofuels, chemicals, and pharmaceuticals.
 In his role as CSTO, Keasling will use his entrepreneurial talents to develop opportunities for translating Biosciences scientific vision into reality through projects such as the Biosciences Campus.

 Helen Cademartori has handled multi-million dollar projects and transitions in varied environments, both private and public sector, and possesses in-depth expertise managing complex financial, human resource, workforce planning, facilities, and administrative issues.
 As the Biosciences Area Operations Deputy, she is responsible for managing all aspects of operations and finance.
 Cademartori has over 20 years experience, including 8 years with Berkeley Lab.
 Prior to her tenure at the Lab, she was the Director of Finance and Operations for the Tang Center at University of California, Berkeley, and Controller for Premier Staffing.
 Cademartori earned her executive MBA in 2014 at Haas School of Business, UC Berkeley, where she was a Dean’s Fellow.